Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Introduction

 \subsection{Further Relevant work}

 \paragraph{Scaling laws ---} A large body of work has studied scaling laws in the lazy regime, where the features remain fixed.
-This includes kernel methods \citep{caponnetto2007optimal,spigler2020asymptotic,cui2021generalization}, random features \citep{defilippis2024dimension,atanasov2024scaling,bahri2024explaining,maloney2022solvable,paquette2024four,kunstner2025scaling}, and neural tangent kernels (NTK) \citep{bordelon2020spectrum}. \cite{bordelon2024dynamical, bordelon2025feature} analyzed how scaling laws change for linear networks when both weights are trained.
+This includes kernel methods \citep{caponnetto2007optimal,spigler2020asymptotic,cui2021generalization}, random features \citep{defilippis2024dimension,atanasov2024scaling,bahri2024explaining,maloney2022solvable,paquette2024four,kunstner2025scaling}, and neural tangent kernels (NTK) \citep{bordelon2020spectrum}. \cite{bordelon2024dynamical, bordelon2025feature} analyzed how scaling laws change for linear networks when both weights are trained, and \cite{worschech2025analyzing} explicitly solves the dynamics of a linear network to obtain the scalings.
 Our goal in this work is to go beyond linear networks and the lazy regime and analyze scaling laws in the presence of genuine feature learning.
-Two recent works \citep{ren2025emergence,arous2025learning} analyze settings related to ours, but with important differences.
-Both consider two-layer networks with sublinear width, orthogonal first-layer weights, and power-law decaying second-layer weights. \citet{ren2025emergence} study activation functions with large information exponents, which is orthogonal to our setting, while \citet{arous2025learning} focus on quadratic activations with a specific SGD dynamics.
+Two recent works \citep{ren2026emergence,arous2025learning} analyze settings related to ours, but with important differences.
+Both consider two-layer networks with sublinear width, orthogonal first-layer weights, and power-law decaying second-layer weights. \citet{ren2026emergence} study activation functions with large information exponents, which is orthogonal to our setting, while \citet{arous2025learning} focus on quadratic activations with a specific SGD dynamics.
 Both works, additionally, consider noiseless targets and unregularized training ($\lambda = \Delta = 0$).
-Here, instead, we study empirical risk minimization with weight decay in the noisy setting (which allows to observe benign and harmful overfitting).
+Here, we study empirical risk minimization with weight decay $\lambda>0$ and noise $\Delta\geq0$.